+Cost-Sharing Assurances

-3. The consequences for an enrollee or applicant who does not pay a premium, including grace periods and re- enrollment procedures.
-N/A - no monthly premiums Co st-Sharing Cos st-Sharing Assurances The State assures that (check all that apply): \boxtimes Cost sharing imposed on enrollees meets the standards imposed by 45 CFR 156.420(c), 45 CFR 156.420(e), 45 CFR 156.420(a)(1) and 45 CFR 156.420(a)(2). \boxtimes Cost sharing for Indians meets the standards of 45 CFR 156.420(b)(1) and (d). \boxtimes The State has not imposed cost sharing for preventive health services or items as defined in accordance with 45 CFR 147.130. \boxtimes The State has provided the amount and type of cost-sharing for each standard health plan that is applicable to every income level either on a public website or upon request to any member of the public, and specifically to applicants at the time of enrollment, reenrollment or when cost-sharing and coverage limitations change, along with ways to report changes in income that might affect cost-sharing amounts.
-Plea ase provide the web address or other source for public access to cost-sharing rules.
-We b Address: Cl ick or tap here to enter text. er Source: IN/ A - no co-payments or other cost sharing will be charged to BHP enrollees Plea ase describe: 1.
-The group(s) subject to cost sharing.
-No groups will be subject to cost sharing 2.
-All copayments, co-insurance, and deductibles, by service.
-No co-payments, co-insurance, or deductibles will apply to any service.
+The State assures that (check all that apply):

+- ☑ Cost sharing imposed on enrollees meets the standards imposed by 45 CFR 156.420(c), 45 CFR 156.420(e), 45 CFR 156.420(a)(1) and 45 CFR 156.420(a)(2). - \boxtimes Cost sharing for Indians meets the standards of 45 CFR 156.420(b)(1) and (d). - The State has not imposed cost sharing for preventive health services or items as defined in accordance with 45 CFR 147.130. - The State has provided the amount and type of cost-sharing for each standard health plan that is applicable to every income level either on a public website or upon request to any member of the public, and specifically to applicants at the time of enrollment, reenrollment or when cost-sharing and coverage limitations change, along with ways to report changes in income that might affect cost-sharing amounts.

+Please provide the web address or other source for public access to cost-sharing rules.